Pandry/Granti/README.md

 - [ ] Create a log file per each jail
 - [ ] Create a systemd installer and integration
 - [ ] Change toml schema to allow jail not to be defined under jails but with [[jailname]]
-- [ ] Reference in the database the jails with the id instead of with the name
+- [ ] Reference in the database the jails with the id instead of with the name+
+- [ ] When log gets rotated, the line number should be resetted